 • The reviewer should comment on any ethical concerns raised by the study, or any possible evidence of low standards of scientific conduct.

-• The reviewer should provide the author with useful suggestions for improvement of the manuscript.
+• The reviewer should provide the author with useful suggestions for improving the manuscript.

-• The reviewers are expected to point out relevant work that has not been cited, and use citations to explain where elements of the work have been previously reported.
-They should also note any substantial similarity between the manuscript and any paper published in or submitted to another journal.
+• Reviewers are expected to point out relevant work that has not been cited and to use citations to explain where elements of the work have been previously reported.
+They should also note any substantial similarity between the manuscript and any other paper published in or submitted to another journal.

 The editors of JHS routinely assess all reviews for quality.
-Ratings of review quality and other performance characteristics of reviewers are periodically assessed to assure optimal journal performance.
+Ratings for review quality and other performance characteristics of the reviewers are periodically assessed to ensure optimal journal performance.
 Performance measures such as review completion times should be used to assess changes in processing that might improve journal performance.
 Individual performance is kept confidential.
-The editors who do not contribute to the journal’s quality may be out listed.
-The review process in JHS is like:
+Editors who do not contribute to the journal’s quality may be removed from the list.
+The review process in JHS is as follows:

-*If two of the referees accept an article as publishable, the article is published.
+*If the two referees accept an article as publishable, the article is published.

-*If one of the referees accept it and the the other rejects, the article is transferred to a third referee.
-If the third referee accepts it, it is published.
-If he/she rejects, it is rejected.
+*If one of the referees accepts it and the other rejects it, the article is transferred to a third referee.
+If the third referee accepts it, the article is published.
+If he/she rejects it, the article is rejected.

 *If two of the referees reject an article, it is directly rejected and not published.

-In the review process, information and ideas obtained as a referee is kept confidential and not used for competitive advantage.
-The submitted manuscript is a privileged communication and should be kept confidential.
+During the review process, the information and ideas a referee obtains are kept confidential and not used for competitive advantage.
+The submitted manuscript is privileged communication and must be kept confidential.

 • The submitted manuscript should not be retained or copied by the reviewers.
 Also, reviewers must not share the manuscript with any colleagues without the explicit permission of the editor.